ans-net/gatt/readme.md

     sudo hciconfig
     sudo hciconfig hci0 down  # or whatever hci device you want to use

+On more modern systems where `hciconfig` does not exist, you can use the new `btmgmt` tool:

+    btmgmt info
+    sudo btmgmt power off

 If you have BlueZ 5.14+ (or aren't sure), stop the built-in bluetooth server, which interferes with gatt, e.g.:

     sudo service bluetooth stop
+    # OR
+    sudo systemctl stop bluetooth

 Because gatt programs administer network devices, they must either be run as root, or be granted appropriate capabilities: